asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Discussions and conclusion

-\textbf{Planar structures:} The planar structures that we identified in figure \ref{fig:planar_structures_all} are interesting in the context of claimed observations of similar features in the local universe, see e.g. \cite{peebles_flat_2023}.
-It is especially interesting in claimed detections of structures on larger scales than what should be possible to account for in the standard $\Lambda$CDM, such as the detected dipoles in large scale structure \cite{secrest_test_2021,secrest_challenge_2022,panwar_probing_2023} or other claimed structures such as the Hercules-Corona Borealis (HCB) Great Wall \citep{horvath_new_2015,horvath_clustering_2020}.
-The structures that appear in our simulations, figure \ref{fig:planar_structures_all}, extend across the box of $\sim 500$ Mpc/h, and remain approximately flat on scales up to $100$-$250$ Mpc/h in some cases.
-Their overdensity amplitude is adjustable by change of $\bar\beta$, and their scale seems surprisingly not too dependent on the parameter choices, within our explored parameter space.
+The planar structures that we identified in figure \ref{fig:planar_structures_all} are interesting in the context of similar features that were claimed to be observed in the local universe (see e.g. \cite{peebles_flat_2023}).
+It is especially interesting for structures that were claimed to be detected on scales larger than what the standard $\Lambda$CDM should be able to account for, such as the detected dipoles in large-scale structure \cite{secrest_test_2021,secrest_challenge_2022,panwar_probing_2023} or other claimed structures such as the Hercules-Corona Borealis (HCB) Great Wall \citep{horvath_new_2015,horvath_clustering_2020}.
+The structures that appear in our simulations (figure \ref{fig:planar_structures_all}) extend across the box of $\sim 500$ Mpc/h and remain approximately flat on scales up to $100$-$250$ Mpc/h in some cases.
+Their overdensity amplitude can be adjusted by a change in $\bar\beta$, and their scale seems surprisingly not to depend strongly on the parameter choices within our explored parameter space.
 The scale in the late-time simulations seems to come from the cosmic filaments and the scale at which they encapsulate domains.
-We expect variations in this scale for more extreme variations in the parameter space, and leave this study to a future work.
-The planar scales found in the simulations are comparable to the ones reported in \cite{peebles_anomalies_2022}, where it is reported flat sheet-like structures of thickness $\sim 5$ Mpc and lengths of $\sim 150$ Mpc.
-An interesting future work would look into more detail on the ability of the (a)symmetron parameter space to account for such observations, over a larger parameter space, and using cold dark matter halos instead of particles, the former of which would correlate more with the galaxy number counts statistics made use of in \cite{peebles_flat_2023}.
+We expect variations in this scale for more extreme variations in the parameter space.
+We leave this study to a future work.
+The planar scales we found in the simulations are comparable to those reported in \cite{peebles_anomalies_2022}, who reported flat sheet-like structures with a thickness of $\sim 5$ Mpc and lengths of $\sim 150$ Mpc.
+An interesting future work would be to study the ability of the (a)symmetron parameter space to account for such observations in detail, over a larger parameter space, and using CDM haloes instead of particles.
+The haloes would correlate more stronger with the galaxy number count statistics made use of in \cite{peebles_flat_2023}.
 Furthermore, it would be interesting to analyse the full three-dimensional data to learn more about the sheet structure morphologies.